iamtriet/swiftlet-nest-slam/README.md

 A ROS-based Simultaneous Localization and Mapping (SLAM) system for swiftlet nest detection and mapping using semantic segmentation, YOLO object detection, and infrared imaging with Intel RealSense cameras.

-## Results

-### Laboratory Testing Results

 ![Laboratory Result](laboratory%20result.png)

-Our system has been tested in laboratory conditions with real swiftlet nest samples, demonstrating effective detection and mapping capabilities.
+Our system has been tested in laboratory conditions.

 ## Features